-In our original post celebrating VE Day and the Dig for Victory Campaign we asked for your stories and pictures.
-We were inundated with amazing tales of both people helping to grow vegetables and also their VE Day celebrations 75 years ago!
+In our original post celebrating VE Day and the Dig for Victory Campaign, we asked for your stories and pictures.
+We have been overwhelmed by your tales about growing vegetables and your VE Day celebrations 75 years ago.
+Below we’ve shared some our favourites.

 Every Generation Played Their Part